How Did Safety Diver Stephen Keenan Die?

 However, everything changed for Stephen during his teenage years as his father left home and his mother got diagnosed with cancer, resulting in him developing an entirely fresh perspective.
 He obviously knew he didn’t want to stay, settle down, or lead a conventional existence, yet he still gladly stuck around after graduation for his mother since they’d always been extremely close.
 Her death, thus devastatingly, finally pushed him to spread his wings, especially as his philosophy became to “live for today, for you never know what comes down the line,” according to the original.

 And so Stephen rushed to his first dream spot of Congo, Africa, followed by Ethiopia, Guinea, Nigeria, Sudan, and Sierra Leone, among others, in search of a destiny he didn’t fully understand.
 That’s when he decided to return home because he still couldn’t find his calling, just to make a final trip to Dahab, Egypt, owing to it being a mecca for divers and his early love for the free sport.
-Though little did the mid-30-year-old realize he’d end up settling there upon noticing a need for safety divers with proper background knowledge as he himself had struggled a bit in the water.
+Little did the mid-30-year-old realize he’d end up settling there upon noticing a need for safety divers with proper background knowledge as he himself had struggled a bit in the water.

 That’s when Stephen came across an unwaveringly determined yet hot-headed Italian athlete Alessia Zecchini, only to end up spending nearly every day with her in the form of a safety instructor.
 It thus comes as no surprise he was right there when she broke Natalia Molchanov’s long-standing world record of 101 meters, just to break it once again a few days later to reach 104 meters.
 “He inspired trust right away,” Alessia said of him in the documentary.
 “I saw him as the only one who could coach me.
 The thing that struck me was his eyes were so blue, like the ocean.
 His gaze was enough, before fixing we would look at each other and he would give me strength.”

 One of their close friends then added, “Alessia and Steve were together all the time.
 He was coaching her and preparing, sitting down every evening to go through everything.
 They were together every evening.
 It was an amazing summer — they had a special connection.
 It was just a really good match.
 We thought, ‘OK, this is going to be something very special’.”
-And it was, leading the duo to soon plan her arrival in Egypt to not only train alongside the certified instructor but also attempt the hazardous Red Sea Blue Hole dive, which is believed to have claimed at least 100 lives over the years.
+It was leading the duo to soon plan her arrival in Egypt to not only train alongside the certified instructor but also attempt the hazardous Red Sea Blue Hole dive, which is believed to have claimed at least 100 lives over the years.

 Diving Mishap Claims Life of Stephen Keenan